ZufengW/INFO30005-w5-pre/README.md

 #### What is `() => {}`?
 It is an [arrow function](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Arrow_functions), which is a alternative to regular function expressions.
 It can be more compact than writing `function`.

+#### Why `const`?
+* [`const`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/const) is for declaring constants.
+Constants are block-scoped and can't be reassigned or redeclared.
+Use `const` wherever possible because it's the most restrictive.
+* `let` is like`const`, except they can be reassigned.
+* Avoid using `var` because the variable can be reassigned, redeclared and it is *function* scope.

 #### What does `process.env.PORT || 3000` do?
 `||` is [logical OR](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Logical_Operators).